wjlroe/wjlroe.github.com/source/_posts/2015-04-04-js-module-pattern.md

 src="/images/components-before-container-extraction.png" title="Class
 object diagram">

-Of course we have some tests for these objects:
+Here are some unit tests of these objects to illustrate their functionality:

 ```javascript
 var JS = require("jstest"),